dariosm/honeycomb_compass/readme.md

 ````

 # UI
-Create a Web UI with the following features:
+Create a simple Web UI to visualize:
 - customized plateau dimensions: the user can enter the number of rows and columns, and visualize the grid
 - rover landing: the user can specify a rover’s stating position, and visualize the rover in the plateau
-- send commands to a rover: the user can enter instructions for a specific rover, and visualise the rover in its final position
+- rover's initial and final position: the user can enter instructions for a specific rover, and visualise the rover in its final position